trailofbits/circuitous/README.md

 into few categories.
  * `--arch` and `--os` are defaulted to mac and current machine (these are needed to initialise libraries circuitous uses under the hood)
- * Some for of input
+ * Some form of input
   - `--bytes-in` raw bytes in human readable form (for example `1468` for some version of `ADC`).
 More encodings should be just concatenated together.
   - `--ciff-in` a config file provided by `circuitous-seed`.
 You can find some example in `scripts/seed_sets/*.ciff`
- * Run informations
+ * Run information
   - `--lift-with` to specify the lifter to use (currently only `v2` is supported with `v1` being deprecated and `v3` in active development.
 As you probably guessed these are placeholder names.
  * Outputs
   - `--verilog-out` outputs the circuit in verilog
  * Random
-  - `--quiet` to silence outputs
+  - `--quiet` to silence debug/log outputs

 So an example invocation may look like
 ```bash